‘Not a lustful man’: Air India ‘pee-gate’ accused Shankar Mishra 'unzips' again in bail plea

-Shankar Mishra, the man who has been accused of urinating on a woman co-passenger on an Air India flight from New York to Delhi in November last year, in his bail plea told a Delhi court on Wednesday that he couldn't control his drink on the flight but the unzipping was not for sexual desire.
+Shankar Mishra, the man who has been accused of urinating on a woman co-passenger on an Air India flight from New York to Delhi in November last year, in his bail plea told a Delhi court on Wednesday that he couldn't control his drink on the flight but his intentions were not "sexual" in nature.
+In a description of the bizarre incident, Mishra's lawyer Manu Sharma said that Shankar Mishra couldn't control his drink on the flight but the "unzipping incident was not for sexual desire".

 Mishra’s advocate Manu Sharma, while arguing his bail plea on Wednesday, said that the complainant, who is an elderly woman, in her case has not marked him as a lustful man.
 He added that the accused is not a flight risk and is already facing a lot after losing his job last week.